 - With any sales or payments in the statement period – This allows you to send a Contact a Statement if they have had any activity at all.
 Much like banks who send you a statements reflecting any activity that has occurred.

-- Frequency – Set how often do you want to send the statements, and the day that you want to run this for.
+- Frequency – Set how often we email the statements and the day that you want to run this for.

 - Statement Period – Set the period covered by the statement.